dino-r/DyeSVG/README.md

 Both 'fill' and 'stroke' are necessary to completely dye the SVG.
 After the CSSFile argument, you can insert any number of SVGFiles which will all be handled in the same way.

-dyesvg will remove all the RGB statements within any tags and insert a style tag into the SVG.
+Dyesvg will remove all the RGB statements within any tags and insert a style tag into the SVG.
 After the removal of all RGB statements, the CSS within the style tag shouldn't be overridden anymore.

 Example